apache/apisix/docs/en/latest/router-radixtree.md

 }'
 ```

-We can verify GraphQL matches in the following two ways:
+We can verify GraphQL matches in the following three ways:

 1. GraphQL query strings